merenlab/merenlab.org/tutorials/infant-gut/index.md

 * Incorporate automatic binning results into your metagenomes,
 * Perform phylogenomic analyses to learn about their approximate location in the tree of life,
 * Determine core and accessory genes they contain compared to closely related genomes through pangenomics,
-* Explore within population genomic diversity through single-nuleotide variants,
+* Explore within population genomic diversity through single-nucleotide variants,
 * Put a given metagenome-assembled, single-cell or isolate genome into the context of public metagenomes to investigate their core and accessory genes, and
 * Investigate the genomic heterogeneity in the context of predicted protein structures.